upbound/function-cidr/README.md

 ### cidrsubnetloop

-The `cidrhost cidrsubnetloop` reauires the following input fields.
+The `cidrhost cidrsubnetloop` requires the following input fields.

 - `newBits` (integer array) or `newBitsField`
 - `netNumCount` (integer) or `netNumCountField`